-Because repayment is guaranteed by the VA, you can refinance up to 100% of the value of your home without paying mortgage insurance.
+Because repayment is guaranteed by the VA, you can refinance up to 90%, or 100% in specific cases, of the value of your home without paying mortgage insurance.
 That is a huge advantage over conventional lending, which typically requires you to hold at least some equity in your house, and requires costly mortgage insurance if your equity is less than 20%.

 The VA provides the following main types of refinancing loans, each with its own eligibility requirements.

 Veterans who already have a VA mortgage can refinance up to the balance owed plus allowable expenses with an IRRRL, typically at a lower interest rate.
 These loans come with very low fees that can be wrapped into the loan.
 And the VA requires no extensive credit checks or property appraisals.
 An IRRRL loan is limited to refinancing first mortgages only.
 If you have a second loan on your house, you will need to discuss your options with a mortgage professional.